cscart/docs/en/cscart_addons/addons/mailchimp_advanced/index.rst

 Display Subscription Checkbox
 =============================

-    Display of subscription checkbox on a certain storefronts of MultiVendor Ultimate has been added to MailChimp Advanced add-on capability
+    Display of subscription checkbox on a certain storefronts of MultiVendor Ultimate has been added to MailChimp Light add-on capability

     In order to setup such display perform the following settings: